 Patient group support

-Patient groups are independent organisations which provide advice and support to patients and their families.
+Patient groups are independent non-profit organisations which provide advice and support to patients and their families and other caregivers.
 They help to raise awareness of diseases, fund research and improve patient care.

 AstraZeneca and other pharmaceutical companies give money and in-kind support to patient groups to support their work.
 Some stakeholders are concerned that funding by pharmaceutical companies could affect the independence of these groups and, in effect, support lobbying efforts for greater use of a particular medicine.